dotnet/AspNetCore.Docs/aspnet/conceptual-overview/understanding-aspnet5-apps.rst

 Server Side Dependency Management
 ---------------------------------

 The *References* folder, shown within **Solution Explorer** in Visual Studio, details the server-side references for the project.
-It should be familiar to ASP.NET developers, but it has been modified to differentiate between references for different framework targets, such as the full DNX 4.5.1 vs. DNX Core 5.0.
+It should be familiar to ASP.NET developers, but it has been modified to differentiate between references for different framework targets.
 Within each framework target, you will find individual references, with icons indicating whether the reference is to an assembly, a NuGet package, or a project.
 Note that these dependencies are checked at compile time, with missing dependencies downloaded from the configured NuGet package source (specified under **Tools** > **NuGet Package Manager** > **Package Manager Settings** > **Package Sources**).

 .. image:: understanding-aspnet5-apps/_static/references.png

-For more information, see `NuGet <https://docs.nuget.org>`_.
+For more information, see `NuGet`_.

 .. _fundamentalconcepts-application-startup: